 #OhiaLove - Help Save Hawai'i's Forests!

-The Rapid ʻŌhiʻa Death Seed Banking Initiative is a new project that builds on the momentum of #OhiaLove.
-Thanks to funding from the Hawaiʻi Tourism Authority, UH Lyon Arboretum will be leading efforts to expand capacity for collection and banking of ʻōhiʻa seeds across all islands in response to the ROD crisis.
+The Rapid ʻŌhiʻa Death Seed Banking Initiative is a project that builds on the momentum of #OhiaLove.
+Thanks to funding from the Hawaiʻi Tourism Authority, UH Lyon Arboretum is leading efforts to expand capacity for collection and banking of ʻōhiʻa seeds across all islands in response to the ROD crisis.